- Travel and Places»

 Lights on Home on Caley Ave

-As you travel past the lights on Littleton Boulevard, move over to the left lane so that you can turn left when you get to Santa Fe.
-Take your first left on Church Ave.; then go about three blocks and turn right on Prince Street.
-If you like the Peanuts (R) gang, turn left in about .7 of a mile onto Caley Avenue.
+As you travel past the lights on Littleton Boulevard, move over to the left lane so that you can turn left when you get to Santa Fe, to Church Ave.and then Prince Street.
+If you like the Peanuts (R) gang, turn left onto Caley Avenue.
 After two blocks, look off to your left to see the house at 2240 W. Caley Ave.
 There are several little scenes of Charlie Brown, Linus, Snoopy and the whole gang.

 Often, these little dioramas go up late, even as late as the 20th of December, so check back later if you don't see them.
 Also, they don't seem to be set on a timer, which means that they go on and off whenever the homeowner gets to them.
 Still, it's worth taking a little 2-block detour if the Peanuts characters warm your heart.